ubc-dri/dri-needs-assessment/fullreport.md

 ### Data Availability

 Survey responses were collected anonymously, except where participants could enter an email address to enter a draw or participate in focus groups.
 Any identifying data points from both the survey, including emails, geolocation, and survey dissemination channel, and focus groups were removed before analysis.
-Data is available [here](https://doi.org/10.5683/SP3/YIIYOX).
+Data is available
+<a href="https://doi.org/10.5683/SP3/YIIYOX" target="_blank">here</a>.

 ### Survey